abhinavgupta-maker/Keeb/README.md

 I just wanted a personalised keyboard which is not too expensive and has the things i need.

+# My motivation to make this

+So, i was actually stuck with one project to make for qualification and i am not good at CAD so i wanted a PCB project which can be used by me everyday and i learnt more about PCB designing like all the mistakes i did with routing and layout which made me a lot better in it.

 # PCB

 <img width="1565" height="767" alt="image" src="https://github.com/user-attachments/assets/2c8d8068-9445-4879-858a-27ae5c55bca0" />